getsentry/sentry/docs/technical.rst

     hmac.new(SENTRY_KEY, '%s %s' % (timestamp, message), hashlib.sha1).hexdigest()

+The variables which are required within the signing of the message consist of the following:

-The ``SENTRY_KEY`` is a shared secret key between client and server.
-It travels unencrypted in the POST request so make sure the client server connection is not sniffable or that you are not doing serious work.
+- The ``SENTRY_KEY`` is a the shared secret key between client and server.
+- ``timestamp`` is the timestamp of which this message was generated
+- ``message`` is the encoded :ref:`POST Body`

 POST Body
 ~~~~~~~~~